Using neurobiology to understand and cure disease.

 A twisted bipolar electrode fabricated from insulated Nichrome wire.
 Designed to flank the optic tract in ex vivo brain slice preparations for electrical stimulation.
 Tip-to-tip is approximately 50 microns.

 A custom glass suction electrode attached to the side of a brain organoid.
-This allows for electrical stimulation of the neurons to fluorescently record calcium influx and neurotransmitter release.
+This allows for the electrical stimulation of neurons to record calcium influx and fluorescently detect neurotransmitter release.

 Electrophysiology